 This statement is from Ann Conn, President, and CEO, McGregor Foundation

 Since learning of the global COVID-19 threat, McGregor has been determined to do all we can to protect the health of our residents and team members.
-On June 23, we received confirmation of a resident who had tested positive for COVID-19 at the Gardens of McGregor and Amasa Stone.
+On August 21, we accepted an admission of two positive case who will remain in isolation at the Gardens of McGregor and Amasa Stone.
+We had one psoitive case in the Assisted Living last week; however, that case is not in the building at this time.
 We have contacted our local health department and are working closely with them to ensure that we are taking every necessary precaution for both residents and teams across all five McGregor campuses.
 Today, we are admitting one resident who will be recovering in our COVID isolation unit.
 Otherwise, we are not aware of any other residents or team members at McGregor who has been diagnosed with COVID-19.
 We will continue to update our website with any new information concerning any new cases of the disease.

 We will continue the increased safety measures at all McGregor locations which we began shortly after we learned of the coronavirus threat.